Women Financial Statistics – A Look At The Data

 (Source: Pew Research)

-The gender wage gap has severe consequences for women throughout their lives, as they are more likely to be living in poverty than men and have less saved for retirement.
-This statistic is just one example of how gender inequality manifests in our society.
-It’s no wonder that many women are opting out of paid work to care for children or family members.
+The gender wage gap creates severe consequences for women throughout their lives, as they face higher poverty rates than men and accumulate less retirement savings.
+This statistic exemplifies how gender inequality manifests in our society.
+It’s hardly surprising that many women abandon paid work to care for children or family members.

-When faced with the choice of earning less money or taking care of loved ones, many women choose the latter.
-As a result, women lose out on years of potential earnings, which further exacerbates the gender wage gap.
-It’s time for our society to address this systemic problem so that all women can reach their full potential.
+When confronted with earning less money or caring for loved ones, many women choose caregiving.
+This results in lost years of potential earnings, further widening the gender wage gap.
+Our society must address this systemic problem so all women can reach their full potential.

 4 out of 10 women say they have faced gender discrimination at work